 EuroChocolate: A chocolate Festival in Perugia

-Euro Chocolate 2021: Unlike in the past the historic center of Perugia will not be where the festival happens.
-It will be at the trade fair center, Umbriafiere, which is along the highway in between Perugia and Assisi.
+Euro Chocolate 2022: Unlike in the past the historic center of Perugia will not be where the festival happens.
+Like in 2021, it will be at the trade fair center, Umbriafiere, which is along the highway in between Perugia and Assisi.

 At least the weather won’t affect the festival!